tatarinova/icclim_tech_notes/icclim_tech_report/source/python_optimization_with_C.rst

 There are 2 approaches to process 3D arrays:

-    - Using existing routines from the `NumPy <http://docs.scipy.org/doc/numpy/reference/>`_ library (min/max/... along time demension gives 2D ouput array).
+    - Using existing routines from the `NumPy <http://docs.scipy.org/doc/numpy/reference/>`_ library (min/max/... along time dimension gives 2D ouput array).

         For example, to compute the indice TXn (*minimum value of daily maximum temperature*):